-To establish an effective SOC 2 compliance program, the following steps should be taken:
+To establish an effective SOC 2 Compliance Checklist, the following steps should be taken:

 Choose Trust Service Criteria (TSC) - Security is the only TSC classified as mandatory by the AICPA for SOC 2 audits.
 Based on the focus of the organization, businesses should also consider adopting some of the other Trust Service Criteria.